belayetriad/Internet-Connection-Status-Check-in-JavaScript/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This code is available under the [MIT license](http://opensource.org/licenses/MIT).

 ## Acknowledgments